 - Avoiding others’ bodily fluids

-- Avoiding aspirin and other blood thinners (Important Note: If you take blood thinners for a health condition, tell your piercer before s/he pierces you!)
+- Avoiding aspirin and other blood thinners (Note: If you take blood thinners for a health condition, tell your piercer before they pierces you!)

 - Generally taking care of yourself (e.g. practicing good hygiene, getting lots of rest, drinking plenty of water, etc.)